SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ### Setting up Solace JNDI References

-To enable the JMS clients to connect and look up the Queue destination required by JBoss Fuse, there are two JNDI objects required on the Solace Message Broker:
+To enable the JMS clients to connect and look up the Queue destination required by JBoss Fuse, there are two JNDI objects required on the Solace Event Broker:

 * A connection factory: JNDI/CF/fuse
 * A queue destination: JNDI/Q/requests